 Not being able to use Bluetooth with ANT+ simultaneously makes a feature like LiveTrack virtually useless, as I can't think of anyone who can do without all the pulse data when recording an activity, in favor of sending the live training.
 These are things that we are sure to see improved in future editions of this tremendous watch.
 Worth the wait?
 Hard to decide.
 If you need a training partner, I don't think you should wait.
 This device will satisfy the 90% of its users. in any of its many uses.

-Is this the watch you've been looking for?
-If you're willing to spend this kind of money, I find it hard not to advise anyone.
-I can't see any reason why I can say "no, don't buy it".
-There's probably no one in the world who can take advantage of the 100% watch and who will take advantage of all its features.
-Although who knows, maybe there are triathletes who parachute, ski, climb and have a habit of measuring large areas while hunting and fishing.
-But with the 50% you'll be more than satisfied with everything it has to offer.
+Is this the watch you were looking for?
+If you're willing to spend this kind of money, I find it hard not to advise it to anyone.
+I can't find any reason for poder to tell you "no, don't buy it".
+There is probably no one in the world who can take advantage of the watch to 100% and who is going to take advantage of all of its features.
+Although who knows, maybe there are triathletes who skydive, ski, rock climb, and make a habit of measuring large areas while hunting and fishing.
+But if you use the 50% for all it has to offer, you'll be more than satisfied.

 If you only want it for road running and you are not going to use navigation functions it is probably too much and it will be the only time you can say that this watch is not for you.
 But if you are someone who practices a lot of sports or who likes the world of trail running do not hesitate, if you choose the Fenix 2 you will not be wrong.